kennethrisa/Stats/README.md

 - MariaDB 10.2.6 stable.
 - Nginx 1.13.2 windows with fast-cgi php7.

-If you are gonna use a sql server where your webserver is, make sure thats the latency is not big, or you are gonna have performance issues.
+If you are gonna use a sql server who is not on the same server, make sure thats the latency is not big, or you are gonna have performance issues.

 ## Download the content
 1. Create a folder c:\git\ and go to this folder.